 Photo courtesy of the Madras Regiment.

-Recoilless rifles mounted on Jeeps proved to be effective against tanks on both sides, as was again the case a few years later in the Turkish Invasion of Cyprus, 1974.
+Recoilless rifles mounted on Jeeps proved again to be effective against tanks on both sides, as was also shown a few years later in the Turkish Invasion of Cyprus, 1974.

 Source and location of this photo are unknown.